Barry Lopez Foundation for Art & Environment

 Toby Jurovics is founding director of the Barry Lopez Foundation for Art & Environment.
 He was chief curator and curator of American Western art at Joslyn Art Museum from 2011 to 2020; prior to this, he was a curator of photography at the Smithsonian American Art Museum and the Princeton University Art Museum.
 An expert on nineteenth and twentieth century American landscape photography, he has curated over fifty monographic and group exhibitions of photography, painting, works on paper, and new media.
 In 2010, he organized Framing the West: The Survey Photographs of Timothy H. O’Sullivan in conjunction with the Smithsonian American Art Museum and the Library of Congress, and has also published essays on Thomas Joshua Cooper; Steve Fitch; John Gossage; Andrew Moore; William Sutton; and the New Topographics.
 Most recently, he published From Here to the Horizon: Photographs in Honor of Barry Lopez.
 Jurovics holds a B.A. in art history and English from the University of North Carolina, Chapel Hill, and an M.A. in art history from the University of Delaware.

-Annelies Mondi, Secretary
+Annelies Mondi, Treasurer

 Athens, GA